Table of Contents

 Riblets, as opposed to the traditional MVC used by mobile apps.
 This allows Uber to provide increased availability to users, meaning any kind of experimentation happens in isolation and doesn’t affect the core flows/ core user experience.

-The set of backend services, internally called Marketplace, powers most of Uber’s tech.
+The set of backend services, internally called Marketplace, powers most of Uber engineering.
 Real-time transactions, the matching system, dynamic pricing, and all other core modules sit here.

 Any request made by any user goes through Marketplace and hence, it must be capable of handling the highest amount of traffic.
 The Marketplace needs to be immune to failure despite taking so many hits (user requests).
 Hence, Availability is the topmost priority for Marketplace.
 Uber also has to ensure speed since all transactions happen in real-time.

-Given the critical nature and stringent requirements of this piece of Uber’s tech, you will observe all sorts of mix in terms of technologies used.
+Given the critical nature and stringent requirements of this piece of Uber engineering, you will observe all sorts of mix in terms of technologies used.
 For example, at a low level, there are four different programming languages, namely

 Java, used for building Marketplace.

-Python was used a lot by Uber traditionally and continues to be used primarily for data processing.
+Uber traditionally used Python a lot and continues to use it primarily for data processing.
 Go and Java are chosen for high-performance reasons while Node allows to explore

 concurrency/ parallel operations.